-Benefits Reduces risk of flooding; replenishes groundwater levels; creates habitat for wildlife; will save £600,000 in its lifetime compared systems, the traditional piped discharge from the site during a one-in-100-year storm event would have been 6,600m3 of water.
-Using SUDS, the discharge for the same flood event is now zero.
+Benefits Reduces risk of flooding; replenishes groundwater levels; creates habitat for wildlife; will save £600,000 in its lifetime compared with a piped system.

 This former airfield off Nacton Road in Ipswich is now a village-style development of approximately 1,000 homes.
 It includes a school, sports centre, leisure areas, public open space, plus a commercial and retail area.